Jaguar F-Type: Powertrain

-At launch, the entry-level model used Jaguar's new 3.0-litre V6 supercharged petrol engine, producing a maximum power output of 340 PS, enabling the car to accelerate from 0 to 60 mph in 5.1 seconds, and attain a top speed of 161 mph.
-The F-Type V6 S has the same engine uprated at 380 PS, allowing the car to attain a top speed of 171 mph, and achieve acceleration from 0 to 97 km/h in 4.8 seconds.
-Next in the range is the V8 S with 495hp and then the F-Type R, with Jaguar's 5.0-litre, 550 PS supercharged V8 petrol engine, allowing the car to attain a top speed of 186 mph and accelerate from 0 to 97 km/h in 4.0 seconds.
-Topping the range is the F-Type SVR, with the same engine as the F-Type R uprated at 575 PS enabling the car to attain a top speed of 200 mph and accelerate from 0 to 97 km/h in 3.5 seconds.
+At launch, the entry-level model used Jaguar's new 3.0-litre V6 supercharged petrol engine, producing a maximum power output of 340 PS, enabling the car to accelerate from 0 to 60 mph in 5.1 seconds, and reach a top speed of 161 mph.
+The F-Type V6 S has the same engine uprated at 380 PS, allowing the car to reach a top speed of 171 mph, and achieve acceleration from 0 to 97 km/h in 4.8 seconds.
+Next in the range is the V8 S with 495 hp and then the F-Type R, with Jaguar's 5.0-litre, 550 PS supercharged V8 petrol engine, allowing the car to reach a top speed of 186 mph and accelerate from 0 to 97 km/h in 4.0 seconds.
+Topping the range is the F-Type SVR, with the same engine as the F-Type R uprated at 575 PS enabling the car to reach a top speed of 200 mph and accelerate from 0 to 97 km/h in 3.5 seconds.
 The layout is front-engine, rear-wheel-drive, or all-wheel drive which is standard on the F-Type SVR and P575, optional on the P380 and P450.
 The gearbox is an eight-speed automatic with paddle-shifters offering manual override.
 In 2015, a ZF six-speed manual became available as an option on the V6 models.
 There is a mechanical limited-slip differential on the V6 S and an electronic limited-slip differential on the V8.

-In 2018, a 2.0 L turbocharged Inline-4 engine was added as the new entry-level powertrain, which is Jaguar's first four-cylinder sports car.
+In 2018, a 2.0 L turbocharged Inline-4 engine was added as the new entry-level powertrain, which is Jaguar's first four-cylinder sports car and its most powerful on the basis of horsepower per cylinder.